Positive Behaviour Policy

 At Chingford House Nursery we believe that a positive and consistent approach to managing behaviour is crucial.
 We do not want to react negatively to situations, but rather be proactive in managing and supporting children to self-regulate their behaviour and manage their feelings.

 Most importantly we want the children to have the space to grow, develop and learn about themselves and their place in society.
-In order to achieve our objectives, we place a strong emphasis on the Fundamental British Values:
+In order to achieve our objectives, we place a strong emphasis on the Fundamental British Values of:

 Rule of Law